varabyte/kotter/README.md

 1. You're trying to run Kotter in an environment that is both non-interactive AND doesn't have any graphical system enabled (like ssh-ing to some remote machine).

-2. You constructed your session in a way that excludes using a `VirtualTerminal`.
+2. You are in a non-interactive environment, and you constructed your session in a way that excludes using a `VirtualTerminal`.

-3. You are using Kotlin/Native (which does not provide a `VirtualTerminal` implementation).
+3. You are in a non-interactive environment, and you are using Kotlin/Native (which does not provide a `VirtualTerminal` implementation).

-If you run a console app in such a non-interactive environment, calls like `println` and `readLine` still work, but any attempts to move the cursor, erase previous lines, and mamy other ANSI commands which Kotter builds on top of are not supported.
+If you run a console app in such a non-interactive environment, calls like `println` and `readLine` still work, but any attempts to move the cursor, erase previous lines, and many other ANSI commands which Kotter builds on top of are not supported.

 Such cases are increasingly rare on modern machines, so you may just decide to ignore them and crash!